-Abbreviation Definition or description 2018/19 Disclosure of Prices Wellington Electricity Lines Limited's 2018/19 Disclosure of Prices ACOT Avoided cost of transmission - an amount payable to large distributed generators within Wellington Electricity's network in recognition that these generators may cause WELL to avoid Transpower charges.
-Capacity The maximum amount of energy that a part of the network is able to carry at any point in time Commerce Commission New Zealand Commerce Commission (NZCC) Consumer A person, residential or business, that uses electricity or acquires electricity lines services Consumer Group The category of consumer used by the EDB for the purpose of setting prices Controlled Load An amount of electrical load which a consumer makes available to the distributor's load control system to turn off during periods of network congestion or to assist in restoring supply СРІ Consumer Price Index inflation СРР Customised Price-quality Path A customised price-quality path is a path the Commission can set to better suit the specific needs of a regulated business and those of its consumers.
-Delivery price The total delivery price for both distribution and transmission services (also known as lines charges).
-Demand Electricity use at a point in time Distributed Generator Any person who owns or operates equipment that is connected to Wellington Electricity Lines Limited's distribution network, including through a consumer installation, which is capable of injecting electricity into the network DPP Determination 2015 Decision No. NZCC 33, Electricity Distribution Services Default Price-Quality Path Determination 2015 EDB Electricity Distribution Business
+Abbreviation Definition or description 2018/19 Disclosure of Prices Wellington Electricity Lines Limited's Disclosure of Prices document for the 9 month period 1 July 2018 to 31 March 2019 ACOT Avoided cost of transmission - an amount payable to large distributed generators within Wellington Electricity's network in recognition that these generators may cause WELL to avoid Transpower charges.
+Capacity The maximum amount of energy that a part of the network is able to carry at any point in time Commerce Commission New Zealand Commerce Commission (NZCC) Consumer A person, residential or business, that uses electricity or acquires electricity lines services Consumer Group The category of consumer used by the EDB for the purpose of setting prices Controlled Load An amount of electrical load which a consumer makes available to the distributor's load control system to turn off during periods of network congestion or to assist in restoring supply CPI Consumer Price Index inflation СРР Customised Price-quality Path A customised price-quality path is a path the Commission can set to better suit the specific needs of a regulated business and those of its consumers.
+CPP Determination Decision No [2018] NZCC 6, Wellington Electricity Lines Limited Electricity Distribution Customised Price-Quality Path Determination 2018 Delivery price The total delivery price for both distribution and transmission services (also known as lines charges).
+Demand Electricity use at a point in time Distributed Generator Any person who owns or operates equipment that is connected to Wellington Electricity Lines Limited's distribution network, including through a consumer installation, which is capable of injecting electricity into the network

-Abbreviation Definition or description Electricity Authority The Electricity Authority GXP A point of supply to Wellington Electricity Lines Limited's distribution network from Transpower's national transmission grid HV High Voltage - equipment or supplies at voltages of 11kV, 22kV or 33kV ID Determination 2012 Electricity Distribution Information Disclosure Determination 2012, 22 March 2015 ID Guidelines 2010 The Electricity Authority's Distribution Pricing Principles and Information Disclosure Guidelines, February 2010 IM Determination 2012 Electricity Distribution Services Input Methodologies Determination 2012, 30 March 2015 LFC Regulations Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulation 2004 Lines Charges Refer to Delivery price LRMC Long Run Marginal Costs LV Low Voltage - equipment or supply at a voltage of 220V single phase or 415V three phase Network The electricity distribution network owned by Wellington Electricity Lines Limited for the conveyance of electricity.
-Network assets include substations, lines, poles, transformers, circuit breakers, switchgear, cabling etc. PM Period The 3 month period to which this Pricing Methodology applies.
+Abbreviation Definition or description DPP Determination 2015 Decision No. NZCC 33, Electricity Distribution Services Default Price-Quality Path Determination 2015 EDB Electricity Distribution Business Electricity Authority The Electricity Authority GXP A point of supply to Wellington Electricity Lines Limited's distribution network from Transpower's national transmission grid HV High Voltage - equipment or supplies at voltages of 11kV, 22kV or 33kV ID Determination 2012 Electricity Distribution Information Disclosure Determination 2012, 22 March 2015 ID Guidelines 2010 The Electricity Authority's Distribution Pricing Principles and Information Disclosure Guidelines, February 2010 IM Determination 2012 Electricity Distribution Services Input Methodologies Determination 2012, 30 March 2015 LFC Regulations Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulation 2004 Lines Charges Refer to Delivery price LRMC Long Run Marginal Costs LV Low Voltage - equipment or supply at a voltage of 220V single phase or 415V three phase Network The electricity distribution network owned by Wellington Electricity Lines Limited for the conveyance of electricity.
+Network assets include substations, lines, poles, transformers, circuit breakers, switchgear, cabling etc. PM Period The 9 month period to which this Pricing Methodology applies.
 Point of Connection A point at which a consumer's fittings interconnect with the Network as described by diagrams as used from time to time by Wellington Electricity Lines Limited Power Factor (PF) A measure of the ratio of real power to total power of a load.
-The relationship between real, reactive and total power is as follows: PF = Real Power (kW) / Total Power (kVA) Total Power $(kVA = (kW^2 + kVAr^2)^{0.5}$ Pricing Methodology Wellington Electricity Lines Limited's Pricing
+The relationship between real, reactive and total power is as follows:

+Abbreviation Definition or description $PF = Real \ Power \ (kW) / Total \ Power \ (kVA)$ Total Power $(kVA = (kW^2 + kVAr^2)^{0.5}$ Pricing Methodology Wellington Electricity Lines Limited's Pricing Methodology Disclosure Document RAB Regulated Asset Base - is the regulated value of the distribution assets that Wellington Electricity uses to provide line function services.
+WELL Wellington Electricity Lines Limited